 Consider seeking guidance from a professional financial advisor.

 RMDs can be challenging to plan for.
-A trusted, professional financial advisor can offer valuable guidance in this area.
+A professional financial advisor can offer valuable guidance in this area.
 You should also visit the IRS site on RMDs